GF Healthy Loaded Muffins

 This recipe is in your Shopping List

-* This recipe makes anywhere from 12 to 16 muffins depending upon the ingredients.
-I tend to add lots of veggies, so I end up with more muffins as a result.
+* This recipe makes about 16 muffins depending upon the ingredients.
+I tend to add lots of veggies, so I end up with 18 muffins as a result.

 Preheat the oven to 350 degrees.
 Prepare 12-16 muffin cups by either lining the pan with paper liners or greasing your muffin tins with coconut oil.

 Mix together all of the dry ingredients in a large bowl.
-Stir in the grated carrots, zucchini, apple, along with the nuts and raisins/cranberries, coconut and chia seeds.
+Stir in the grated carrots, zucchini, apple, along with the nuts, raisins and cranberries.
 Mix well.

 In a small bowl, whisk together the eggs, oil, applesauce and vanilla.
 Slowly pour the egg mixture into the mixture and still all contents together until moistened.